-We have entered into arrangements with a customer where a member of the customer's management is currently a member of our board of directors.
-An executive of a Partners HealthCare affiliate has served on our board of directors since January 2018.
-We recognized revenue from this related party of \$0.7 million and \$0.8 million for the three months ended September 30, 2020 and 2019, respectively.
-We recognized revenue from this related party of \$1.8 million and \$2.3 million for the nine months ended September 30, 2020 and 2019, respectively.
+We have entered into arrangements with a customer, Mass General Brigham (formerly Partners Healthcare), where, at that time, a member of the customer's management was a member of our board of directors.
+He resigned from his executive position with our customer on March 31, 2021 and remains on staff.
+He served on our board of directors from January 2018 to May 2021.

+We recognized revenue from this related party of \$0.9 million and \$0.7 million for the three months ended March 31, 2021 and 2020, respectively.

-As of September 30, 2020 and December 31, 2019, we had receivables from this related party of \$1.2 million and \$0.6 million, respectively, and deferred revenue with this related party of \$0.7 million and \$0.5 million, respectively.
-As of September 30, 2020 and December 31, 2019, we also had acquisition-related consideration payable to this related party for a prior year asset acquisition.
+As of March 31, 2021 and December 31, 2020, we had receivables from this related party of \$0.8 million and \$0.6 million, respectively, and deferred revenue with this related party of \$0.4 million and \$0.7 million, respectively.
+We also had acquisition-related consideration payable to this related party for a prior year asset acquisition, of which the final \$1.2 million was paid during the year ended December 31, 2020.
 This asset acquisition occurred prior to this entity becoming a related party.
-The acquisition-related consideration payable to this related party was \$1.3 million and \$1.2 million as of September 30, 2020 and December 31, 2019, respectively.
+There was no acquisition-related consideration payable to this related party as of March 31, 2021 and December 31, 2020.